Skip to Main Content

 If you’re heading out of town this holiday season to gather with loved ones, hit the slopes or chill at the beach, join the crowd and pack your patience.

-The busiest time of the year for travel is upon us, and according to a AAA year-end holiday forecast, this year is going to be a record-breaker.
-Around 7.5 million Americans are expected to take to the skies and 104 million will hit the roads during the 10-day Christmas and New Year’s travel period.
+The busiest time of the year for travel is upon us, and millions of Americans are expected to take to the skies and roads during the 10-day Christmas and New Year’s travel period.

 Amid the coordinating, planning and frenzy that comes with holiday travel, don’t let your health take a back seat.
 A little planning can ensure your journey is healthy and merry.